wp-plugins/wp-jquery-lightbox/readme.txt

 * Swipe gestures for flicking between images on touch devices
 * Improved scaling *maximizes* use of screen space
 * Live adjustment to the browser window and orientation of your phone
-* Optional download link to display images in native app.

 See the plugin in action here: [http://game.hgo.se/blog/motion-capture/](http://game.hgo.se/blog/motion-capture/)